 My chef profile continues with Chef Stacey Scantlebury.
 Chef Stacey will be a part of the Latin Food Fest 2018!
 She is a master of the Caribbean cuisine.
-We talked about the challenges of being a Caribbean style catering company in LA.
+We talked about the challenges of being a Caribbean-style catering company in LA.
 Plus how Chef Stacey Scantlbury came to love the art of cooking.
-She is always available for catering, cooking demonstrations and of course, she always delivers amazing taste!
+She is always available for catering, and cooking demonstrations, and of course, she always delivers amazing taste!

 Tell Me How You Got Started Cooking?

 I started cooking at a very young age; the kitchen literally raised me.
 I love to eat so the kitchen or near the kitchen was the best place to be.
 My family was always having some kind of party so there was always traffic in the kitchen.
 I watched all the prepping, and all the cooking and took in all the smells.
 I became the official taste tester.